-The Board submits a Program Performance Report (PPR) annually to its federal oversight agency, the Administration on Intellectual and Developmental Disabilities (AIDD).
+The Board submits a Program Performance Report (PPR) annually to its federal oversight agency, the Administration for Community Living (ACL), Office of Intellectual and Developmental Disabilities (OIDD).
 The report includes a summary of all projects and activities conducted during the year, including projects implemented by Board grantees.
 In addition, the Board reports the cumulative total of "Performance Measures" for all projects and activities.
 These measures are used to determine the Board's success in meeting its goals and objectives, and are used by the federal oversight agency in performance reports to the administration and congress.
 The Board's grantees are required to regularly collect and report data on performance measures.
 Please see the associated Request for Proposal (RFP) for a listing of applicable performance measures.